-Specify the drill type, mechanical or laser and whether through plated.
+Specify the drill type, mechanical or laser and whether through plated and whether the layers are capped.

 Note that with laser drills the order of drill layers is important, e.g. layer 1 and 4 is different from layer 4 and 1.